“There are two ways to acquire wisdom; you can either buy it or borrow it.” Benjamin Franklin

 I have had mixed success as a mentor, and while some people will say I have helped them in their career, there have been a number of occasions where I felt I had provided very little value and in fact the experience had been a waste of my time and their time.

 - Put the emphasis on the mentee.
-They need to do the work of deciding where they need help.
+The mentee needs to do the work of deciding where they need help.

 - Have a formal agenda, ahead of time, for any meeting.